 Heritage, Pride and Place.
 Exploring the contribution of World Heritage Site (WHS) status to a city’s future development

-The current study offers a timely assessment of the impact of the WHS designation and considers opportunities and challenges for the city to make the most of its World Heritage Site.
-Employing a holistic approach to assessment that acknowledges the essential value of the social and cultural dimensions of the WHS – in addition to their instrumental role in facilitating desirable economic impacts- the study seeks to answer the following four key research questions:
+This study offered a timely assessment of the impact of WHS designation and considered opportunities and challenges for the city to make the most of its World Heritage Site.
+Employing a holistic approach to assessment that acknowledges the essential value of the social and cultural dimensions of the WHS — in addition to their instrumental role in facilitating desirable economic impacts — the study sought to answer the following four key research questions:

 - Does Liverpool’s WHS contribute to the sense of pride of place that local people and communities feel for their city?

 - What are the cultural, economic and image-related impacts of the Liverpool WHS?

 - What more could be done in the future to capitalise on WHS status?

 - What risks are posed by the potential loss of WHS status for the city?